 We will also collaborate with Brent Borough of Culture 2020 and academic partners on a Charter for Young People and Developers which will provide a blueprint for bringing these two groups together to collaboratively develop and influence future policy.

-Investment from A New Direction: £75,000 over three years
+Challenge London investment from A New Direction: £75,000 over three years

 Image credit: Annie Kruntcheva